 Scope of Work AND PRICING

 From a high-level perspective, describe the project work and what it entails (e.g., goods to be purchased or services required).
+Describe the form of project work to be provided.
 Describe what is included.
 If helpful, also describe what is not included in the project work.
 Explain what will be accomplished.
 Describe the size of the effort.
 Describe the method/s of delivery.

 Provide pricing for project work.